Springfield pet-eating hoax: Amplification by Republican politicians and right-wing influencers

-Right-wing influencers used Twitter to spread the claims and related memes, with Laura Loomer posting about "20,000 cannibalistic Haitians" eating cats and dogs in Springfield and Texas senator Ted Cruz sharing a widely criticized meme showing two cats with the caption "Please vote for Trump, so Haitian immigrants don't eat us".
+Right-wing influencers used X to spread the claims and related memes, with Laura Loomer posting about "20,000 cannibalistic Haitians" eating cats and dogs in Springfield and Texas senator Ted Cruz sharing a widely criticized meme showing two cats with the caption "Please vote for Trump, so Haitian immigrants don't eat us".
 The Arizona Republican Party purchased twelve roadside billboards in the Phoenix metro area stating "Eat less kittens, Vote Republican!", spoofing Chick-Fil-A's "Eat Mor Chikin" advertising campaign.
 Elon Musk shared a variety of memes and videos including misinformation about eating pets and Haitian Vodou.
 Caribbean and Latin American ethnologists interviewed by Deutsche Welle clarified the myth, explaining that Vodou had long been stigmatized in the U.S. since the 1915–1934 U.S. occupation of Haiti when American soldiers often interpreted Vodou rituals they observed as Satanism.

 Following his running mate's promotion of this rumor, it was elevated further by Republican presidential nominee Donald Trump.
 During the Harris–Trump presidential debate on September 10, Trump claimed that: "In Springfield, they're eating the dogs, the people that came in, they're eating the cats.
-They're eating, they’re eating the pets of the people that live there.
+They're eating, they're eating the pets of the people that live there.
 And this is what's happening in our country, and it's a shame."
 Harris started laughing as Trump was making those statements.
 After Trump concluded his statements, the moderator of the debate, David Muir, stated that ABC News reached out to the city manager, whose spokesperson said: "There have been no credible reports of specific claims of pets being harmed, injured or abused by individuals within the immigrant community".

 Despite many news outlets debunking or criticizing the claims after the debate, they continued to spread and expand.
 Loomer accused Haitian immigrants of eating humans, while sharing a video captioned "Cannibalism in Haiti".
 White House press secretary Karine Jean-Pierre, herself the daughter of Haitian immigrants, responded to the comments, stating that "no leader should ever associate with someone who spreads this kind of ugliness, this kind of racist poison."
 Trump began repeating the debunked claim that Haitians were walking off with pet geese from the parks and lakes in Springfield.
 According to a poll conducted by YouGov between 12 and September 13, 52% of Trump supporters said that the claim is "definitely" or "probably" true, 24% said they're "not sure" if it's true, and 25% said it's "probably" or "definitely" false.